Frequently-Asked Questions About Microchips

 Does my horse need a particular kind of microchip?

-AQHA requires microchips to be ISO 11784/11785-compliant.
+AQHA will record any microchip reported by the owner, however, AQHA rules require microchips to be ISO compliant for racehorses.
 This microchip has a unique 15-digit number assigned only to your horse.
-If you have a veterinarian implant the microchip, your vet will have the chips on hand.
-But you can purchase microchips from veterinarian.
-In the near future, AQHA plans to sell biothermal microchips, which provide the horse’s body temperature in addition to the unique ID number when scanned.
+Some owners and facilities prefer biothermal microchips, which provide the horse’s body temperature in addition to the unique ID number when scanned.

 If my horse already has a microchip, but that ID number is not 15 digits, should I have another microchip implanted?